 - The animals are slaughtered humanely.

-Even if you do buy organic and it ticks all the above boxes.
+Even if you do buy high-quality produce and it ticks all the above boxes.

-The final check is ‘how far did it travel?’
+The final there is the supply chain i.e. ‘how far did it travel?’

 Where possible, buy local.